gastonstat/turner/README.md

 turner
 =============================

-The R package `turner` has been designed for working with lists of vectors.
+The R package `turner` has been designed for working with vectors and lists of vectors.
 It provides a set of handy functions to turn vectors (and lists of vectors) into other indexed data structures.
 It also provides tools for applying a function on the unlisted elements of a list.

 ## Installation